databricks-industry-solutions/security-analysis-tool/docs/setup.md

 1. Incorrectly configured secrets
     * Error:

-      Secret does not exist with scope: sat_master_scope and key: sat_tokens
+      Secret does not exist with scope: sat_scope and key: sat_tokens

     * Resolution:
-      Check if the tokens are configured with correct names by listing and comparing with the configuration. databricks secrets list --scope sat_master_scope
+      Check if the tokens are configured with correct names by listing and comparing with the configuration. databricks secrets list --scope sat_scope

 2. Invalid access token